 The sanctuary of the Church of Christ Congregational, Norfolk, Connecticut was built in 1813.
 The church steeple has been an icon of the town for more than 200 years.

-This will be an unprecedented financial undertaking for our small church which hosts about 80-100 active families.
+This will be an substantial financial undertaking for our small church which hosts about 80-100 active families.
 A preliminary estimate of the cost to perform this work is approximately $300,000.
 Some estimates have been as high as twice that amount.
 That we are able to do it this cost effectively is largely the result of an elegantly simple design by Colebrook’s Ross Burke, whose family has been involved in complex restoration (including churches) for many years.

 In the congregational faith tradition, all major decisions of the church are made at meetings of the church membership after discussion and a vote of members present.
 A simple majority is needed for a decision.

 However, as a community church, we understand that a decision as important as this should not be made without providing the opportunity to all members of the community to provide input and support.
 Here is a Slideshow Presentation showing the damage and the repair process and cost estimates.